 SECTION 3.
 The school shall offer all of its teachers two hours of training on dyslexia and related disorders.
 The school may seek assistance from the Department of Elementary and Secondary Education in developing and providing such training.
 Completion of such training shall count as two contact hours of professional development.

-English Language Learners (ELL) Model Policy[required]
+English Language Learners (ELL) Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.